Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 \subsubsection{Size-luminosity relation}

-We compare the half-light radii of our simulated UFD analogs with both observational data and other theoretical studies.
-The observational results include an updated catalog of dwarf galaxies from \citet{McConaachie2012}, a compilation of dwarf galaxies by \citet{Simon2019}, and observed UFDs reported by \citet{Richstein2022, Richstein2024}.
-While \citet{Richstein2022, Richstein2024} use azimuthally averaged half-light radii, we adopt the elliptical half-light radius, $a_{\rm h}$, from their work to maintain consistency with other works using this definition.
+We compare the half-light radii of our simulated UFD analogs with both observational data and other theoretical studies in Fig.~\ref{fig:size_luminosity}.
+The observational results include an updated catalog of dwarf galaxies from \citet{McConaachie2012} and \citet{Simon2019}, as well as measurements of UFDs reported by \citet{Richstein2022, Richstein2024}.
+While \citet{Richstein2022, Richstein2024} use azimuthally averaged half-light radii, we adopt the elliptical half-light radius, denoted as $a_{\rm h}$ in their work, to maintain consistency with other works using this definition.
 The simulated galaxies are represented in different colors (\citealp{Jeon2017, Jeon2021a, Wheeler2019, Applebaum2021, Prgomet2022, Sanati2023}).
 For the V-band luminosity, we uniformly apply a mass-to-light ratio of 2 to our results and the other simulated galaxies.

-As illustrated in Fig.~\ref{fig:size_luminosity}, we compute two half-light radii for each UFD analog using the direct method ($r_{\rm h, \ dir}$, denoted as circles) and the two-component fitting method ($r_{\rm h}$, denoted as crosses).
-While the $r_{\rm h}$ values are consistently smaller than the $r_{\rm h, \ dir}$ values for all the simulated UFDs, the former closely match the observational data.
-This consistency suggests that the large half-light radii reported in other simulations (e.g., \citealp{Wheeler2019, Sanati2023}) could also be reduced by applying the two-component fitting method if extended structures are present.
-Although our derived values using the two-component profile successfully match the observational data at the upper range, the average values remain larger ($r_h \sim$ a few $100\ \rm pc$) compared to the typical observed values ($r_h \lesssim 100\ \rm pc$).
+As illustrated in Fig.~\ref{fig:size_luminosity}, we estimate the half-light radius of each UFD analog using two different methods: the direct method ($r_{\rm h, \ dir}$, shown as circles) and the two-component fitting method ($r_{\rm h}$, shown as crosses).
+While the $r_{\rm h}$ values are consistently smaller than the $r_{\rm h, \ dir}$ values for all UFD analogs, the former closely match the observational data.
+This consistency suggests that the large half-light radii reported in other simulations (e.g., \citealp{Wheeler2019, Sanati2023}) could be reduced by applying the two-component fitting method if extended structures are present.

+Although our derived values using the two-component approach successfully match the observational data at the upper range, the average values remain larger ($r_h \sim$ a few $100\ \rm pc$) compared to the typical observed values ($r_h \lesssim 100\ \rm pc$).
 These larger sizes in the UFD regime predicted by theoretical work imply that observed UFDs may possess more extended yet unresolved structures.
 This possibility is further supported by recent observational studies revealing the presence of extended structures in UFDs (e.g., \citealp{Tau2024, Jensen2024}).